-- Understand and appreciate the diversity of cultures that exists locally, nationally, and internationally, locating oneself within the context of a particular culture and civilization. - Identify and analyze similarities and differences among individuals and groups, highlighting the moral and social (political, cultural, or beliefs systems) significance human beings attach to their differences. - Describe and analyze the personal, social (political, cultural or belief systems), and economic effects of prejudice, exclusion, subordination, and ideologies of racial superiority on affected groups and individuals. - 4.
+- Understand and appreciate the diversity of cultures that exists locally, nationally, and internationally, locating oneself within the context of a particular culture and civilization. - Identify and analyze similarities and differences among individuals and groups, highlighting the moral and social (political, cultural, or beliefs systems) significance human beings attach to their differences. - Demonstrate an understanding that diversity is a key factor for the flourishing of communities (social, environmental, and/or economic) and that a lack of diversity can compromise future generations. - 4.
 Demonstrate critical inquiry into one's own